yuusoft-org/jempl/docs/AST.md

 indexVar: string | null # "i" or null if not provided
 iterable: Node # Variable or function that evaluates to array
 body: Node # Template for each iteration
+flatten: boolean # true if loop body should be flattened into parent array
 ```

 The `iterable` field can be: